Here are the prerequisites to mobile SDK integration:

 |End of payment||When the payment is made, the same information is sent to the mobile SDK, which transmits it to your mobile application.|

-Both of these information flows can be intercepted or modified during their movement.
-A hashing process is therefore used to allow the merchant to verify the authenticity and integrity of the received data and thus securely check the transaction status.
+Both of these information flows can be intercepted or modified during transport.
+A hashing process is therefore used to allow the merchant to verify the authenticity and integrity of the received data and thus securely check the status of the transaction.

 There are two keys for this purpose: